Mar 03, 2021 Travel Guide: Tulum Ruins

 Pesos or USD: Upon research it is noted to bring pesos.
 There is an ATM machine at the entrance and per reviews is always down.
 Therefore you have to go to the currency exchange counter at the entrance and has a large fee for exchanging currency.
 I would bring a good amount of pesos while visiting before arrival.

 Guided or No Guide: Upon entrance there are numerous people offering to give you a guide.
 Prices we received were $8USD and $15USD per person to $30 USD for our whole group prior to entrance.
 From my limited research the official guides will be upon entrance to the Tulum Ruins.
 When we entered there were official guides waiting for people to be guided.
-My best advice is to wait for the guides inside the Tulum Ruins.
+My best advice is to wait for the guides inside the Tulum Ruins and do not go with those outside of the ruins.

 The original Mayan name for the Tulum’s ruin is Zama translating to place of the dawning sun.
 Another reason to visit upon opening since it has a beautiful view of the sunrise.
 This ancient city sits on the cliffs in the city Quintana Roo overlooking the Caribbean ocean.
 The ruins are stunning and definitely worth the visit.
 You will notice the many resident iguanas sunbathing in the sun.
-I laughed so hard looking back at pictures since some are photobombing there were quite a lot around the area.
+I laughed so hard looking back at pictures since we were photobombed quite a number of times by the iguanas.
 There are informational plaques at many points along the ruins for you to read the history.

 House of the Columns: This is the most complex building.
 It is also known as the Palace.
 It was a place for Mayan leaders.
 Although most of the roof has collapsed you can still have an understanding of what the structure looked like from the base.